apex/apex/Readme.md

 ## Installation

-On OS X, Linux, or OpenBSD:
+On macOS, Linux, or OpenBSD run the following, note that you may need to `sudo`, or alternatively chown `/usr/local`:

 ```
 curl https://raw.githubusercontent.com/apex/apex/master/install.sh | sh